buildarr/buildarr-prowlarr/docs/configuration/settings/notifications.md

-# Connect
+# Notifications

-Sonarr supports configuring connections to external applications and services.
+Prowlarr supports pushing notifications to external applications and services.

-These are not only for Sonarr to communicate with the outside world, they can also be useful for monitoring since the user can be alerted by a variety of possible service when some kind of event (or problem) occurs in Sonarr.
+These are not only for Prowlarr to communicate with the outside world, they can also be useful for monitoring since the user can be alerted, by a service of their choice, when some kind of event (or problem) occurs.

-## Configuring connections
+## Configuration

-##### ::: buildarr_sonarr.config.connect.NotificationTriggers
+##### ::: buildarr_prowlarr.config.settings.notifications.NotificationTriggers
     options:
       members:
-        - on_grab
-        - on_import
-        - on_upgrade
-        - on_rename
-        - on_series_delete
-        - on_episode_file_delete
-        - on_episode_file_delete_for_upgrade
         - on_health_issue
         - include_health_warnings
         - on_application_update